AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/titan-basics/workspace-windows.md

 On all consoles apart from Sapphire Touch and Titan Go, **context menu buttons** are automatically shown below the prompt area on the top right of the main screen.
-These buttons contain useful functions for the current active window and change depending on the window. \
+These buttons contain useful functions for the current active window and change depending on the window.

 The picture below gives an example of how the context buttons appear when Patch View window is active.

 ![Context Menu](/docs/images/Context-Menu.png)

-On Sapphire Touch and Titan Go each window has a **Context Menu button** in the top window bar, which gives a drop down menu showing the context menu buttons for the current window.
+On Sapphire Touch and Titan Go each window has a <strong>Context Menu button</strong> in the top window bar, which gives a drop down menu showing the context menu buttons for the current window.